Quick drills to master the German ch and r sounds

 Here are quick drills to master the German “ch” and “r” sounds:

-For the German “ch” sound:
+Mastering the German “ch” Sound

 - There are two main “ch” sounds: the soft “ich” sound like a hissing cat (soft, made after vowels like e, i, or consonants) and the guttural “ach” sound, a throatier sound made after a, o, u, or the diphthong au.